SIHLE-MTSHALI/DishDabble/README.md

 ## Features

-As the developers of DishDabble, we're excited to share the following features:
+DishDabble offers a rich set of features designed to enhance your culinary experience:

-- User authentication (register, login, logout)
+- User Authentication: Secure register, login, and logout functionality.
-- Create, read, update, and delete recipes
+- Recipe Management: Create, read, update, and delete your own recipes.
-- Advanced recipe search and filtering
+- Advanced Search: Find recipes using various filters and search criteria.
-- User profiles with followers and following lists
+- User Profiles: Customize your profile and view others' profiles.
-- Tag system for easy recipe categorization
-- Notifications for user interactions
+- Social Interaction: Follow other users and build your culinary network.
+- Tag System: Easily categorize and find recipes using tags.
+- Notifications: Stay updated on interactions related to your content.
-- Trending recipes page
+- Trending Recipes: Discover popular recipes on the Trending page.
-- Explore page for discovering new content
+- Explore Page: Find new and exciting recipes from the community.
-- Responsive design for seamless mobile and desktop experience
+- Responsive Design: Enjoy a seamless experience on both mobile and desktop devices.

 ## Technologies Used

-We've carefully chosen a modern tech stack to build DishDabble:
+DishDabble is built with a modern and robust tech stack:

-- Frontend: React, Redux, Material-UI
+- Frontend:
+  - React: A powerful library for building user interfaces.
+  - Redux: For efficient state management across the application.
+  - Material-UI: Providing a sleek and responsive design.

-- Backend: Node.js, Express.js
+- Backend:
+  - Node.js: A JavaScript runtime for building scalable network applications.
+  - Express.js: A minimal and flexible Node.js web application framework.
+  - MongoDB: A NoSQL database for storing and managing application data.

-- Database: MongoDB
+- Authentication:
-- Authentication: JSON Web Tokens (JWT)
+  - JSON Web Tokens (JWT): Ensuring secure and stateless authentication.

-- Real-time updates: Socket.io
+- Real-time Updates:
+  - Socket.io: Enabling real-time, bidirectional and event-based communication.

 ## Project Structure